15 min read

 Hockey offers unique structural opportunities:

-Rehabilitation has phases: acute, strengthening, return-to-play.
+The Injury Timeline Rehabilitation has phases: acute, strengthening, return-to-play.
 Each phase has different emotional profiles: acute is vulnerable, strengthening is frustrating, return-to-play is high-stakes.
 Match relationship milestones to rehab phases.
+For a detailed look at how injury timelines work in practice, see Authentic Hockey Fiction: Medical and Journalistic Accuracy.

 How It Works